 At this point in the experiment all the combinations are getting a little crazy and my brain is turning into mush… I’m going to need a good creative project soon to balance out all this science.
-I’m not used to over analyzing things…for this project I had my scientific notebook near and madly scribbled notes as I worked, took way too many pictures, and labeled everything with permanent markers to try and keep everything straight.
+I’m not used to over analyzing things…for this project I had my scientific notebook near and madly scribbled notes as I worked, took way too many pictures, and labeled everything with permanent markers to try and keep it all straight.
 Suffice it to say that I’m glad this project is behind me, and I’m glad to have a sealer solution for everyone!

 So here are the contestants…

 What I did was try each sealer with a water based and an oil based stain, and applied two coats.
 This experiment (unlike the others) is really hard to describe with photos….all the products in this post are clear, and while could tell a difference in person those differences are hard to photograph.
 So bear with me.

 To test the durability I applied two coats of sealer to my sample boards and let it cure for a few days.
 Then I grabbed a couple of items and gave them a years worth of abuse in about 30 seconds.

 I scratched them with a fork, beat them with a rock, tried to pull up the sealer with tape, and poured water of them.
 Some of the sealers really impressed me….some not so much.
 Also, in order to keep your sanity please don’t think about the different kinds of paper or horrid looking stain…all we are worried about here is the sealer and oil based and water based stain.
 Don’t make it more complicated than that.
 Your brain thanks you.